MontherALS/ShiftMS-Server/README.md

 ## 📝 Note
+This project is part of my ongoing learning journey in full-stack development.
-If you have any suggestions for improving the app, feel free to reach out or open an issue!
+If you have any suggestions or feedback to help me improve, please feel free to reach out or open an issue —
-I’d really appreciate your feedback 🙏
+I’d really appreciate your insights 🙏

 ---